Investing term

 A small portion of your portfolio (usually 5–15%) reserved for active picks, with the rest indexed.

 A satellite sleeve is a small portion of your portfolio — often 5–15% — set aside for active picks or themed bets, while the bulk stays in low-cost index funds (the core).
-It's a structured way to express conviction or scratch the stock-picking itch without risking your whole plan, capping how much your active bets can help or hurt.
+It's the container that keeps active investing from taking over your whole plan.

 For example